jax0.4.38

 Neural network libraries

-Multiple Google research groups develop and share libraries for training neural networks in JAX.
-If you want a fully featured library for neural network training with examples and how-to guides, try Flax.
-Check out the new NNX API for a simplified development experience.
+Multiple Google research groups at Google DeepMind and Alphabet develop and share libraries for training neural networks in JAX.
+If you want a fully featured library for neural network training with examples and how-to guides, try Flax and its documentation site.

 Citing JAX